 Bullet With Your Name On It

-Cost: 5 significant, six bullets
+Cost: 5 significant, 6 bullets

 Get someone to swallow all six of your bullets within an hour.
 If they do, you give them the new identity of ‘Bullet’ at 10% or give them a free experience check on an existing Bullet identity; it substitutes for Pursuit and coerces and evaluates Violence.
-If the new identity reaches 25% or higher, you become aware of it no matter where that person is; that person now counts towards your taboo total for bullets and they count as a bullet for casting Telimancy spells.
-Using them that way will grant a 20% shift to the spell, but it’ll also consume the person’s Bullet identity in a fiery conflagration.
-This causes an Unnatural or Self 5 check (from being used like an inanimate object) and a Violence 8 check (from the explosion); it also deals damage to them equal to their bullet identity when consumed.
+If the new identity reaches 25% or higher, you become aware of it no matter where that person is; that person now counts as a bullet ‘on your person’ for the purposes of charging, taboo and spellcasting; you still need to know the location of the person to charge from them.

 Empty the Chambers